MariannaJan/FlowerAppFront/README.md

 The app was created as a side project for the [Udacity and Facebook PyTorch Scholarship Challenge](https://www.udacity.com/facebook-pytorch-scholarship).

 Due to some technical problems the original repository was changed and there is no sign of my work on the frontend of the application.
-The repository for the whole application can be fouund [here](https://github.com/kedevked/flowers-classifier).
+The repository for the whole application can be found [here](https://github.com/kedevked/flowers-classifier).

 Working version of the app can be found [here](http://kedevked.github.io/flowers-classifier).